Postbaccalaureate

 Do you require ACT, SAT, or GRE scores?

-Yes- we require at least one standardized test score (but please note that we do accept unofficial test scores).
+Yes- we require at least one standardized test score.
+Please note that we do accept unofficial test scores.
 These test scores are used by the admission committee to evaluate the academic ability of each student.
-Standardized test score waivers may be granted on an individual basis (please contact the Postbaccalaureate Pre-Medical/Pre-Health Director at premed@loras.edu or 563-588-7255 to discuss further).
+Standardized test score waivers may be granted on an individual basis.
+Please contact us at premed@loras.edu to discuss further.

 What do you look for in a competitive applicant?